Why Am I So Alone And How Do I Fix It?

 To move forward, you need to stop living in the past and stop focusing on everyone else.
 Pursuing happiness doesn't mean that you turn away from friendships, it just means that you prioritize yourself first, and friends second.

 If you know what makes you happy, start moving in that direction.
-If you're still figuring things out, start trying some new things to find a sense of purpose.
+If you're still figuring things out on how to build happiness, start trying some new things to find a sense of purpose.

-Taking Steps to Getting Out of a Rut
+Taking Steps to Get Out of a Rut

 Moving forward may mean stepping out of your comfort zone.
 It's a little unsettling at first, but you'll soon see the value in it.